Roberts-sw/RX-target-board-GCC/demos.md

 at the higher frequency, the program now only takes 2,5 kB in stead of the original 15 kB, so in total the size has been divided by 6.

-#### RTK5RX65Ndemo02: to be done
+#### RTK5RX65Ndemo02:
 **functionality:** same as version `01`, with other settings:
-- HOCO clock 16 MHz, PLL used to get ICLK-frequency of 32 MHz
+- HOCO clock 16 MHz, PLL div 2 mul 16 = 128 MHz
+- instruction clock ICLK / 4 = 32 MHz, peripheral PCLKB / 4 = 32 MHz
+- TMR0 source PCLKB, CMIA0: 128 no interrupt => 0,25 MHz
+- TMR1 source CMIA0, CMIA1: 250 + interrupt, vector INTB149 => 1kHz
+- INTB149 Millis-count, div 500 = toggle LED1 (PORTD bit 7) => 2 Hz
+- using a precompiler-macro to initialize all IO-pins with ease

 With these settings you can use the RX65N-board to get an idea of the RX100-series performance (32MHz max, no FPU), or the RX231/RX23W